May 27, 2022

 What Does an Occupational Therapist Do?

-Occupational therapists work to improve the body’s fine motor skills in patients of all ages.
-Typically, this involves hand coordination, hand-eye coordination, and other fine skills that might have degenerated.
+Occupational therapists specialize in adult rehabilitation therapy, working with individuals to enhance their ability to complete everyday activities.
+This often includes hand therapy for adults, improving cognitive therapy techniques, and using assistive tools to regain functional movement.
 An occupational therapist is not a once-off appointment.
 In fact, regaining the ability to perform tasks of daily living can take several appointments spread over weeks or months.

 Who Needs an Occupational Therapist?